R-driste/multitoolbox/README.md

 + needs google developer details

-This script will assist your Gsuite MCP setup process
+This script will assist your Gsuite MCP setup processbun maybe needs an api service? edit config so that it has the paths then.